Bird Song Trust

 - Prevention emphasis: The trust has supported school-based prevention resources that are “user-friendly” and “flexible,” suggesting they value practical, accessible interventions

-- Partnership approach: Working through established organizations (Medical Research Foundation, Beat) suggests they value credible partnerships
+- Partnership approach: Working through established organisations (Medical Research Foundation, Beat) suggests they value credible partnerships

-- Person-centered approaches: Dr. Marie-Christine Opitz, a researcher they supported, emphasized “person-centred eating disorder prevention and treatment,” indicating this is a valued approach
+- Person-centred approaches: Dr. Marie-Christine Opitz, a researcher they supported, emphasised “person-centred eating disorder prevention and treatment,” indicating this is a valued approach

 For Deprivation/Family Support Projects: